 I was listening to Pastor Creflo Dollar one day, and he said another way you can stop yourself from thinking what you have been think is to count one to ten.
 Just stop thinking and count one to ten, and then stop and get yourself focus on something else.
 I tried this technique also, and it works.

-Also we can learn from people with self-confidence and esteem, and who are risk takers.
+Also we can learn from people with high self-confidence and esteem, and who are risk takers.
 If you study the lives of these people, most of the time have achieved a massive if not some kind of success in their lives.
-They have done great things, and one of the reasons is because they believed in themselves that they are well equipped to do it, and went after them.
+They have done great things, and one of the reasons is because they believed in themselves that they were well equipped to do some things, and went after them.

-I don’t know if everyone is born with self-confidence, believe, or esteem, but I know you can improve yourself to become one with self-confidence and self-believe and self-esteem.
-As we know, life challenges can make you or break you, depending on how you react on them.
-But people who believe in themselves, and God, and who have self-confidence and believe that God has created them to live victorious most of the time they overcome these life challenges, and instead of breaking them, they use them to better themselves and become more successful.
+I don’t know if everyone is born with high self-confidence, self-believe, or self-esteem, but I know you can improve yourself to become one with high self-confidence, self-believe, and self-esteem.
+As we know, life challenges can make us or break us, depending on how we react on them.
+But people who believe in themselves, and God, and who have high self-confidence and believe that God has created them to live victorious most of the time they overcome these life challenges and use them to better themselves and become more successful.

 Jesus said there are some things that are impossible with man, but with God, they are all possible.
 Things like walking on water for instance..hahaha.
 Please read Matthew 14:22-33 below for reference.

 Not everybody believes they can do what you do and achieve what you have achieved, even after seeing what God has done for other people.
 When we limit ourselves, we also limit God.
 If God did for others, He can also help us too.
-The godly principle is, with God all things are possible.
-In other words, the things you think are impossible are possible with God.
+The things you think are impossible are possible with God.

-You have got to have faith first in God, that He is well able, and then believe in yourself that you are well equipped by God to do this or that.
+We have got to have faith first in God, that He is well able, and then believe in ourselves that we are well equipped by God to do this or that.
 He equipped others to do great things, He can also equip us.

-Some of our fears and doubt our lives are ridiculous, but thanks be to God, we have Him to help us overcome our fears and our own limitations.
+Some of our fears and doubts in our lives are ridiculous, but thanks be to God, we have Him to help us overcome our fears and our own limitations.

-Ladies, have you ever had one of your children wearing your shoes, and look at them and say, “What do you think you are doing little princess?”
+Ladies, have you ever had one of your children wearing your shoes, and you looked at them and said, “What do you think you are doing little princess?”
 Have you ever had little children who offered to help you cook?
-Or open up a book pretending to read the book even though you know they can’t read, just because they saw you reading the book.
-And you say, “Ooh…my baby, you want to read a book?”
-And then you decide to read him or her one story on the book he or she is pretending to read.
+Or opened up a book pretending to read the book even though you knew they couldn’t read, just because they saw you reading the book.
+And then you said, “Ooh…my baby, you want to read a book?”
+And then you decided to read him or her one story on the book he or she was pretending to read.

 What do you think God does when He sees us trying to do things?
 Do you see Him giving us a helping hand, as our Father God?
 And saying, “This child of mine is doing her best, let Me help her.”